Introduction

 plt.show()

-One problem with the k-means method is that the number of clusters must be specified.
-This section introduces the elbow method and silhouette analysis used to determine the optimal number of clusters.
-Note that the data used below is the data with 3 clusters created earlier with make_blobs.
+One of the problems with the k-means method is that you have to specify the number of clusters.
+Here, I will introduce the Elbow Method and Silhouette Analysis, which are used to determine the optimal number of clusters.
+The data used below is the data with 3 clusters created earlier with make_blobs.

-In the Elbow method, the optimal number of clusters is determined by calculating the loss function of the k-means method while varying the number of clusters and illustrating the results.
+In the Elbow Method, we calculate the loss function of the k-means method while changing the number of clusters:

 \begin{align*}